Marshall Independent School District

 Marshall Independent School District is a public 5A school district based in Marshall, Texas (USA) that serves nearly 6,000 students Pre-K through 12th Grade and 400 employees and staff.

 In addition to Marshall, it also serves the surrounding communities of Nesbitt, Scottsville, and Woodlawn.

-Institutions of higher learning in Marshall include, East Texas Baptist University, Wiley College, Texas State Technical College, and Panola College.

-The school district was rated Academically Acceptable in the 2017 TEA accountability rating.
+The school district was rated "academically acceptable" in the 2017 Texas Education Agency accountability rating.

+History

+In 2021, Richele Langley became the superintendent.